ehanover/yelp-restaurant-website/planning.md

 		- needs api key
 4. Your app should be able to obtain user location via HTML5 Geolocation
 	- https://www.w3schools.com/html/html5_geolocation.asp
-	- only works with https? (might be a problem with hosting)
+	- only works with https?

 #### Extras